I am certified in the following modalities:

 I went to massage school to pursue an old passion for anatomy and got hooked learning about how imbalances or holding patterns in one muscle can affect the functioning of seemingly unrelated parts of the body, the role of fascia, the physiology of pain and the healing process, the body’s defense mechanisms to help injured areas, the fresh insights and perspectives that every modality brings with it, and how bodywork seamlessly brings them together.

-Each modality has given a new dimension to my practice and defined my style: the flow of Swedish massage, the deep and meditative pace of myofascial and deep tissue work, the grounding of a session through reflexology and acupressure points, and the efficient use of muscle energy techniques-taught in sports massage-to increase range of motion.
+Each modality has given a new dimension to my practice and defined my style: the flow of Swedish massage, the deep and meditative pace of myofascial and deep tissue work, the grounding of a session through reflexology and acupressure points, and the efficient use of muscle energy techniques and stretches-taught in sports massage-to increase range of motion.

 Learning has always been my first love and I continue to deepen and broaden my knowledge about massage with workshops and classes.